 The new team replaced the Complex Personal Returns (CPR) team and has been three times more successful than its predecessor who previously only managed to rake in an additional £25 million in additional taxes.

-Thanks to figures released under the Freedom of Information Act, the pioneering High Net Worth Unit is proving to be on the frontline of the Government’s continued fight against tax avoidance and tax evasion amongst wealthy taxpayers.
+Thanks to figures released under the Freedom of Information Act, the pioneering High Net Worth Unit is proving to be on the frontline of the Government’s continued fight.

 The taxman has been working diligently to close down legal loopholes and tax avoidance schemes favoured by those high worth individuals in recent years meaning that schemes that could be seen as legal tax planning one year could be illegal the next.

 Due to the fact that promoters of tax avoidance schemes have been forced to disclose details of such schemes to HMRC since 2004, it has been easier for HMRC to challenge the schemes and work at shutting them down.

 HMRC have never been able to force the tax avoidance scheme promoters to disclose details of their clients however; that is until now.

 Since 31st March 2011, tax avoidance scheme promoters have just 30 days to provide the taxman with the names and addresses of their clients giving HMRC the breakthrough they have been looking for.